 Catholic Extension Society has compiled some of the existing census data, and overlaid diocesan boundaries, to help visualize population growth and decline, from 2010 to 2020.
 We have also compiled the most recently available poverty figures to understand economic realities in the dioceses we serve.

 These figures, of course, represent the general population, not necessarily the Catholic population.
-But, we can safely assume a that a fair amount of Catholics are represented in these numbers.
+But, we can safely assume that a fair amount of Catholics are represented in these numbers.

 Listen to our Vice President of Mission, Joe Boland, describe the census data on Relevant Radio.